 EFA London provides English for Speakers of Other Languages (ESOL) courses for adult migrants in communities across London.
 Our aim is to reach people who may miss out on mainstream ESOL courses.
 We believe that ESOL classes, with the correct focus, can enable people to access the social, economic and political benefits that would be out of reach without language training and support.

-EFA London was originally set up in partnership with London Citizens.
-The first classes were set up by Dermot Bryers (CEO) and Camille Alsop (trustee) in order to support London Citizens' campaigning work, particularly the Living Wage campaign.
+EFA was originally set up in order to support London Citizens’ campaigning work, particularly the Living Wage campaign.
 The Living Wage campaign aims to secure an hourly rate for workers that reflects the real-life costs of living in London (and is higher than the National minimum wage).
-From conversations with hotel staff, Dermot realised that many of the workers that wanted to fight for fairer wages did not have the English skills to negotiate with their managers or organise their co-workers.
+From conversations with hotel staff, one of our teachers, Dermot, realised that many of the workers that wanted to fight for fairer wages did not have the English skills to negotiate with their managers or organise their co-workers.
 Their lack of language left them frustrated and vulnerable to exploitation.
-And so Dermot set up an action-orientated ESOL course with Polish workers from the West London Hilton, supporting them to devise political and linguistic strategies to secure higher pay.
-Three years later, EFA London became a fully fledged charity with long-term funding that helped it negotiate the first couple of years.
-Our classes are now held in locations like schools, community centres, faith organisations and workplaces to reach people close to where they live or work.
-The charity has developed into a growing team of 9 trustees; 9 staff members and a host of volunteers as well as over 300 participants.
+Following this, Dermot set up an action-orientated ESOL course with Polish workers from the West London Hilton, supporting them to devise political and linguistic strategies to secure higher pay.
+Three years later, EFA became a fully fledged charity with long-term funding that helped it negotiate the first couple of years.
+Over a decade later, our classes are now held in locations such as schools, community centres, faith organisations and workplaces to reach people close to where they live or work.
+The charity has developed into a growing team of ten trustees; twelve staff members around fourteen volunteers; as well as over four-hundred participants.

-- London is an unequal city with unacceptable levels of poverty and we believe we should try and change it.
+- London is an unequal city with unacceptable levels of poverty and we should try and change that.

-- Migrants, particularly those with English as an additional language, suffer disproportionately from the impact of poverty and inequality.
+- Migrants, particularly those with English as an additional language, are disproportionately the target of policies, systems and cultures that produce poverty and inequality.

-- Language gives us power to change our lives.
+- Language gives us the power to change our lives.

 - ESOL should be accessible to all those who need it, irrespective of income or immigration status